oracle-livelabs/goldengate/goldengate-microservices23ai/prepare-consoles/prepare-consoles.md

 6. A Credentials panel will appear, complete the following fields, and then click **Submit**:
     * For Credential Alias, enter **EAST**.
     * For User ID, paste the **db\_east\_private\_connection** value from the Reservation Information.
-    * For password, paste the **Global Password** from the Reservation Information.
+    * For Password, paste the **Global Password** from the Reservation Information.
 Verify the password.

     ![Credentials panel](./images/01-06-credentials.png " ")